banna12345bob/sandstone/README.md

-# Text Based Adventure Game Engine in Python
+# Sandstone
-This is a very simple game engine I'm working on in python.
+Sandstone is a very simple game engine I'm working on in python.
 It is used for text based adventure games but I may extend it's funcionality later on.\
-I want to find an actual name for it soon something like sandpit or something similar.
 ## Documentation
 Coming soon for the time being just refer to demo1 and sandbox
 ### Creating an application